Missing Tasmanian devil 'Mary' escapes Gold Coast wildlife park, search underway

 Key details reported by multiple sources:

-• Mary is described as shy and reactive if provoked, and the public is warned not to approach her.
+- Mary is described as shy but capable of aggressive behavior if provoked, and the public was warned not to approach her.

 Points of Difference